niklasberglund/SwiftChinese/README.md

 # SwiftChinese
-Core Data framework for translating between Chinese and English with CC-CEDICT
+Swift 3 framework for translating between Chinese and English with CC-CEDICT using Core Data.

 ## Usage example